-- 1.5.2 A Person may apply to register a licence in the .au namespace from commencement date, subject to the availability of the domain name and satisfying the Australian Presence requirement. - 1.5.3 A domain name will be available for registration where:

-(1) there is not an eligible licence with that domain name recorded in the Registry Data immediately prior to the commencement date; and

-(2) the name is not a reserved name under paragraph 2.6 of the .auDA Licencing Rules.

-1.5.4 An application for and a granting of a licence in the .au namespace is governed by the .auDA Licencing Rules.
+- 1.5.2 A Person may apply to register a licence in .au direct from the Commencement date, subject to the availability of the domain name and satisfying the Australian Presence requirement. - 1.5.3 A domain name will be available for registration where: - (1) there is not an Eligible licence with that domain name recorded in the Registry Data immediately prior to the Commencement date; and - (2) the name is not a reserved name under paragraph 2.6 of the .auDA Licencing Rules. - 1.5.4 An application for and a granting of a Licence (as defined in clause 1.4 of .auDA Licencing Rules) in .au direct is governed by the .auDA Licencing Rules.